oasis-tcs/openc2-transf-mqtt/README.md

 The repository is designed to support TC members' work on a formal specification that describes the use of Message Queuing Telemetry Transport (MQTT) as a transfer mechanism for OpenC2 messages.
 MQTT provides a lightweight publish/subscribe reliable messaging transport protocol suitable for communication in M2M/IoT contexts where a small code footprint is required and/or network bandwidth is at a premium.
 This specification provides guidance to the OpenC2 implementation community when utilizing MQTT for OpenC2 message transport.

-The provisional Work Product title for the work is: "Specification for Transfer of OpenC2 Messages via MQTT, Version 1.0", edited by Danny Martinez (G2) and Joseph Brule (NSA).
+The provisional Work Product title for the work is: "Specification for Transfer of OpenC2 Messages via MQTT, Version 1.0", edited by David Lemire (HII).
 The specification explains the transfer of OpenC2 command and response messages using MQTT.
 </div>

 ### Branching Strategy